rokasgie/ChartApp/README.md

 # Running

+0. Make sure you have Go set up.
-1. Execute `go get -u github.com/gorilla/mux`
+1. Execute `go get -u github.com/gorilla/mux`.
-2. Then navigate to the project root folder and run `go run cmd/main.go`
+2. Then navigate to the project root folder and run `go run cmd/main.go`.
+3. Go to `http://localhost:8080` on your browser.